If you’re finding that your website’s only attracting tumbleweeds…

 Here’s how to fix five of the most common website mistakes.

-I’m going to use examples of copy and strategy from a website I worked on with the team at Web123.
+I’m going to use examples of copy and strategy from a website I worked on.
 (This is a website for a childcare centre called Paisley Park.)

 Together, we’re going to take a deep dive into the five ways you can improve your website instantly without the help of a web designer!